biocompute-objects/bco-ro/docs/tutorial/running.md

     trim_galore --cores 1 --paired --fastqc --gzip      SPT5_INPUT_R1_T1_1.fastq.gz SPT5_INPUT_R1_T1_2.fastq.gz

-There are many reasons for not going into that level of detail, for instance in this NF-Core workflow each step also have pre- and post- steps that handle temporary file, record memory usage, capture the error log, etc. These details are usually not essential for explaining the computational analysis, and therefore do not need to be represented at BCO level.
+There are many reasons for not going into that level of detail here, for instance in this NF-Core workflow each step also have pre- and post- steps that handle temporary file, record memory usage, capture the error log, etc. These details are usually not essential for explaining the computational analysis, and therefore do not need to be represented at BCO level.

 #### Step outputs